beaconsproject/disturbance_explorer/docs/user_guide.md

 intact landscapes, are critical for maintaining biodiversity, supporting ecosystem services, and preserving ecological integrity.
 Conversely, identifying disturbed areas—such as those affected by roads, industrial activities, or fires—helps quantify human impact and guides conservation efforts.

-The purpose of the **Disturbance Explorer** app lets users to interactively generate both undisturbed or, conversely, disturbed landscape maps.
+**Disturbance Explorer** produces undisturbed and disturbed landscape maps for a study area based on human disturbances as well as natural disturbances if desired.
-The app also allows users to assess the influence of buffer size and minimum patch size on the resulting undisturbed and disturbed maps.
+Users can explore the influence of buffer size and minimum patch size on the resulting undisturbed and disturbed maps.
-This page walks you through the step-by-step process for creating these maps.
+This page describes the step-by-step process for creating these maps.

-The **Overview** section serves as the landing page, providing a concise introduction of the app and its functionality.
-It also provide access to this guide and the **Dataset Requirements** sections, which outlines the description, naming convention and data structure of the required layers used by the **Disturbance Explorer** app.
+The **Welcome** section includes the **Overview** landing page, providing a concise introduction to the app and its functionality.
+It also includes this guide and the **Dataset Requirements**, which outlines the description, naming convention and data structure of the required spatial layers used by the **Disturbance Explorer** app.

 To get started, click 'Select study area' section on the left-side panel.